tjparmer/node_influence/README.md

 - See Comparing Influence in Boolean Networks.ipynb for figure results used in the paper.

-The corresponding paper has been submitted for publication.
+The corresponding paper has been published in Royal Society Open Science [2] with corresponding Zenodo repository https://zenodo.org/records/10064204

 References:
 ---------

 [1] Tom´aˇs Helikar, Bryan Kowal, Sean McClenathan, Mitchell Bruckner, Thaine Rowley, Alex Madrahimov, Ben Wicks, Manish Shrestha, Kahani Limbu, and Jim A
 Rogers.
 The cell collective: toward an open and collaborative approach to systems biology.
 BMC systems biology, 6(1):1–14, 2012.

+[2] Parmer Thomas and Radicchi Filippo.
+2023.
+Dynamical methods for target control of biological networks.
+R. Soc. open sci.10230542230542. https://doi.org/10.1098/rsos.230542